How to defend against cybersecurity

 Always start with where sensitive information is stored and put security measures in place.
 These can vary based on a variety of factors, but regardless of home or business, you should:

-Use Strong Passwords – this includes the use of 2-Factor Authentication wherever possible.
+Use Strong Passwords – this includes the use of Multi-Factor Authentication wherever possible.
 Passwords are literally the keys to internet locks.
 Using a weak password is akin to putting a plastic lock on your door.

 Limit Access to Your Network – determining who can access your network starts with setting a strong password and providing different levels of user access.
 Determine who needs access to which areas and whether they need read, write, or edit rights.
 On a home network, this is especially important for securing personal finances.